justmat/mangl/README.md

 ---

-load samples via param menu
+load samples via param menu.

+---

 mangl is a 4 track granular